 - 1. Bring the vehicle to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the brakes applied, setting the parking brake.
+With the brakes applied, set the parking brake.

-Park on a hill or other inclines.
+Parking on a hill or other incline.

 The vehicle could roll out of control, increasing the chance of an accident.